HttpRequestBuilder

 - Disable

-ExpectContinuefor multipart content. - Apply each
+ExpectContinuefor multipart content. - Apply each header, then each

 HeaderConfigurator. - Serialize Cookies into the Cookie header.